 If you are an LUCL PhD student with any questions, suggestions or problems, please do not hesitate to contact us.
 We will do our best to assist in finding an answer/solution to your question/problem.

-You can contact the LUCL PhD Council by directly approaching one of its members by e-mail or in person, or by sending an e-mail to our general mailbox.
+You can contact the LUCL PhD Council at email@example.com or by reaching out directly to one of its members either by e-mail or in person.

 Jong Universiteit Leiden (JUL) is a network organization for young employees of Leiden University who want to expand their view beyond their daily work and meet more coworkers besides their direct colleagues.
 Please note that JUL is not solely aimed at PhDs.
 The mission of JUL has remained the same since our establishment in 2011.
 We want to provide our members with a network, help them do their work effectively within the university and to promote their self-development.
 We organize an activity every month.
 This can be anything, from informal drinks (borrels), a tour through Leiden by boat, workshops, visits to the faculties and a pub quiz with young staff from other universities in the region.
 Some of these activities arthat e purely informal and social, others are more geared towards functionality at work.
 No matter what it is that we organize, cooperation, networking, personal development and of course the famous Dutch ‘gezelligheid’ are crucial elements that we incorporate.